Defining functions

 Functions have to be declared before they can be called.
 As an exercise, call the function before declaration and see what happens for the above program.

-As per PEP 8: Style Guide for Python Code, it is recommended to use two blank lines around top level functions.
+As per Style Guide for Python Code (PEP 8), it is recommended to use two blank lines around top level functions.
 However, I prefer to use a single blank line.
-For large projects, specialized tools like pylint and black are used to analyze and enforce coding styles/guidelines.
+For large projects, specialized tools like ruff are typically used to analyze and enforce coding styles/guidelines.

-To create a placeholder function, you can use the
+To create a placeholder function, one option is to use the

 pass